Click on web addresses below for further information on each program.

 Contact us at email@example.com or (877) 575-0670.

-Father Martin’s Ashley is a private, non-profit alcoholism and drug addiction treatment center located on a serene, 147-acre campus on the Chesapeake Bay in Maryland-- a short drive from PA, NJ, DE, NY, Washington, D.C. and VA and close to BWI and Philadelphia International airports.
-We are private, Joint Commission-Accredited and have treated more than 37,000 people.
+Father Martin’s Ashley is a private, non-profit chemical dependency and chronic pain treatment center located on a serene, 147-acre campus on the Chesapeake Bay in Maryland-- a short drive from PA, NJ, DE, NY, Washington, D.C. and VA and close to BWI and Philadelphia International airports.
+We are private, Joint Commission-Accredited and have treated more than 40,000 people.
 We offer Primary, Relapse, Chronic Pain and Family programs and have tracks for men, women and young adults.
 We have full detox, round-the-clock medical services and comprehensive education and therapeutic modalities.
 Call (800) 799-4673 or visit website below.

 For more information, including how to order these books, click on the web addresses listed below.

 WINNER, FIRST PRIZE IN PSYCHIATRY, BMA MEDICAL BOOK AWARDS 2014